RDCH106/GitHubRankingsSpain-viewer/CONTRIBUTING.md

 Contributing Code
 --------------------------
-One of the major goals of Linkero is to be easy to modify and hack.
+One of the major goals of GitHubRankingsSpain-viewer is to be easy to modify and hack.

 If you fix a bug or add a cool feature, please submit a pull request!

 ### Code Style

-*  Use 2 spaces for indentation
+*  Use 4 spaces for indentation
 *  Use comments whenever the code's meaning is not obvious
 *  When in doubt, try to match the style in existing source files